 When I start to feel overwhelmed or burnt out, I’ll step away for a day or so.
 My blog and followers will still be there the next day.
 I also feel refreshed and ready to charge forward with Blooming Anomaly after a short break.

 To learn how to run a blog and work full time, you have to have fun doing it!
 It’s hard to juggle both but not impossible!
-Writing posts, creating images, and connected with my followers and other bloggers has made this a very fun and rewarding experience.
+Writing posts, creating images, and connecting with my followers and other bloggers have made this a very fun and rewarding experience.